 Stouts have a rich, deep and dark history— dating back over 400 years in Europe as a strong porter.
 Well, forget all that.
 Yes— this stout is classically dark, but close your eyes and take a sip.
 You’ll likely be surprised by how easy it is on the palate with notes of caramel, chocolate and roasted coffee driven by a wonderfully nuanced blend of dark crystal, black, roasted and chocolate malt.
 You won’t have the patience to save this one for a rainy day.

 Geez—not another IPA!
 That’s right, this is not just another IPA.
 Consider it a next generation IPA.
 A slightly sweet, lower ABV, IPA providing welcome relief from the onslaught of bitter hop bombs out there.
 Its complex aromatic layers, suggest mango, melon, pine and berries, are driven by whole-leaf Mosaic and Citra hops which are then balanced by an acidulated and pilsner malt bill.
 Finally, its silky smooth mouthfeel will leave you asking for “mo!”

 Farmhouse ales originated in the French region of Belgium and offered refreshing relief to seasonal farm workers (“saisonniers”) from the summer heat.
 When we set out to brew our saison, we were intent on paying homage to its heritage while also giving it our own unique twist.
 Fermentation coaxes out peppery, herbal and slightly tart attributes, and releases slightly smokey, earthy esters, while a touch of acidulated malt and wheat lends the perfect complement.
 Resulting in a refreshing palate pleaser regardless of the season.

-Flanders Reds may be called the Burgundies of Belgium, but we age our take on this complex, slightly tart style in Oregon Pinot Noir barrels for nearly a year.
-A fresh batch will present spicier notes while older versions pick up more oak and yield cherry flavors.
+Flanders Reds may be called the Burgundies of Belgium, but we age our take on this complex style in red wine barrels for about a year with Brettanomyces induced secondary fermentation.
+A fresh batch will offer up spicier notes while older versions display more oak and yield cherry flavors.
 So we blended them figuring we’re better off presenting this exotic mélange simultaneously.
-(Released July ’17)
+(Released Aug ’18)